bibleexchange/courses/_translations/synoptic-gospels/002_matthew/0101_presentation-of-the-king.md

 The Gospel does not begin with "once upon a time," but it begins with "Bethlehem of Judah."

-Injili haianza na "mara moja kwa wakati," lakini inakuanza na "Bethlehemu ya Yuda."
+Injili haikuanza  "mara moja kwa wakati," lakini inakuanza na "Bethlehemu ya Yuda."

 The time is definite.
 History knows Herod.